cognitedata/deploy-functions-oidc/README.md

 ## Getting started
 1. Open your terminal and navigate to your newly cloned repo.
+2. Only allow squash commits: GitHub Repo Settings &#8594; Pull Requests &#8594; Check `Allow squash merging` and uncheck `Allow merge commits` and `Allow rebase merging`.
+See [Build and deployment](#build-and-deployment) for details, in short, changes are detected based on comparing current to last commit which is only valid with squash commits.
 1. Run `poetry install`
 1. Run `poetry run pre-commit install`